jonathan-tessier/2D-MOC/README.md

 # A Zonally Averaged Model of the Global Ocean Meridional Overturning Circulation (2D-MOC)
 by: Jonathan Tessier

+Model used in article: [Tessier, J., Nadeau, L.-P., & Jansen, M. F. (in press).
+A zonally-averaged model of the meridional overturning circulation.
+Journal of Physical Oceanography. doi:10.1175/JPO-D-25-0197.1](https://doi.org/10.1175/JPO-D-25-0197.1)

 ## Evolution

 We evolve the zonally averaged buoyancy ($\overline{b}$) in time according to (for latitude $\theta$, longitude $\lambda$, and local vertical $z$)